-- 1) lif kokako want to settle in the Project area it should be left to do so, given that it may eventually benefit from pest control in the wider PMA; and - 2) lif it is a transient, it will move away naturally, potentially back to its release site in Parininihi.
+- 2) Iif it is a transient, it will move away naturally, potentially back to its release site in Parininihi.

 The above measures are additional to the pest management and restoration planting measures set out elsewhere in the ELMP, which also will have significant positive effects on native birds.